line/armeria/site/src/sphinx/advanced-structured-logging.rst

         });
     });

-Returns your own :api:`ContentPreviewer` to change the way to make the preview. e.g.
+You can write your own :api:`ContentPreviewer` to change the way to make the preview. e.g.

 .. code-block:: java